LogoClive's UndergrounD Line Guides

 History

 The East London Line is the only LU line that was planned and built as a main-line railway, but its history goes much further back than that.
+It is also the only complete line (in the sense used in these pages) to be converted back to a main line.

 The first tunnel under the Thames was proposed in 1798, but nothing came of it.
 However, four years later the Thames Archway Company was formed to build a tunnel from Rotherhithe to Limehouse in the docklands area of London, and construction started in 1805.
 After initial problems, Richard Trevithick was appointed as engineer, and by the start of 1808 the initial drift - 1.5 m (5') high and 0.9 m (3') wide - reached from the southern shaft all the way to the low tide mark on the northern shore, only 60 m (200') or so short of its target.
 However, on 1808-01-26, a breach in the tunnel roof flooded the workings, and the project was abandoned.

-Ten years later, in 1818, Marc Brunel - father of the more famous Isambard Kingdom Brunel - patented the first version of the tunneling shield.
+Ten years later, in 1818, Marc Brunel - father of the more famous Isambard Kingdom Brunel - patented the first version of the tunnelling shield.
 Five years later one of the Archway company's promoters learned of this, and backers were found for a new tunnel, about a kilometre west of the previous site, joining Rotherhithe to Wapping; construction started on 1825-03-02 with Marc in charge.
 The tunnel was intended to be used by road traffic, with 12m (40') wide spiral ramps coming down from the surface, but the first stage of the project was to dig the southern vertical access shaft and drive under the river, using a shield, to eventually meet the northern shaft (which was dug somewhat later).

 Test bores in the riverbed seemed to show a good solid layer of clay a little below it, so Brunel decided to stay in the clay by placing the tunnel roof only 4.3 m (14') below the river bed.
 In fact, the clay was riddled with faults allowing water to leak into the tunnel, and several times breakthroughs of the Thames flooded the workings; the first such turned out to be at a point where dredging of the riverbed for gravel had brought it even closer to the tunnel.

 Due to these and other problems, the project ran through a succession of engineers in charge, including Isambard Brunel at the age of 20.
 The company's capital was exhausted, and work had to stop completely several times - during one of these hiatuses, the tunnel gained the nickname of "the Great Bore".
-During the final stages of the work, a driftway was dug from the northern shaft to the almost-complete tunnel, and when they met, Isambard's 3-year-old son Isambard Kingdom Brunel III was handed through to become the first person ever to make the complete crossing under the Thames and, probably, through any tunnel under water.
+During the final stages of the work, a driftway was dug from the northern shaft to the almost-complete tunnel and, when they met, Isambard's 3-year-old son Isambard Kingdom Brunel III was handed through to become the first person ever to make the complete crossing under the Thames and, probably, through any tunnel under water.
 Meanwhile Marc Brunel was knighted in 1841 for his work on the tunnel.

 The tunnel finally opened on 1843-03-25.
 Funding for the road access ramps was never found, so it was only accessible by walking down spiral stairways in the construction shafts.
 The final tunnel was 11.6m (38') wide and 6.9m (22'6") high, with a dividing wall - complete with ornamental arches - down the centre.
 Large enough for a good-sized road, and more than enough for a double-track railway, it was instead just carrying a trickle of pedestrians (who could easily hear ships' propellers in the river above, because of the closeness of the river bed); market stalls were also set up.